FabioDefilippo/fdsecurity/Yara-Rules-Cimpiled/README.md

 Well, I have compiled yara rules for this reason and I will write ho to use yara cli to scan!

+# WARNING:

+To avoid problems with syntax errors, I have change the extension of compiled yara rules in yarac.

+# How to use them?

+Easy!
+- Download yara from GitHub <a href="https://github.com/VirusTotal/yara/releases">link</a>;
+- Download these compiled yara rules and paste them in a Folder;
+- Use one of these examples under!

 # SCAN WITH ALL RULES:
-In these 3 examples, I will show ho to scan an exe file with all rules compiled, but can specify a single rule!
+In these 3 examples, I will show ho to scan an exe file with all compiled yara rules, but can specify a single rule!

 1. To scan a folder recursively:
 ```